eclipse-cognicrypt/hugo-website-sources/content/documentation/crysl/_index.md

 	generatedKey[this, alg];
 ```

 Above is an excerpt of the rule for `SecretKeySpec`.
 The predicate `generatedKey` is listed within the `ENSURES` block of this rule.
-The static analysis labels any object of type `SecretKeySpec` by `generatedKey` when the analysis finds the object to be used correctly (with respect to its `CrySL` rule).
+The static analysis labels any object of type `SecretKeySpec` by `generatedKey` when the analysis finds the object to be used correctly (with respect to its *CrySL* rule).

+## CrySL Rules for the JCA

+CogniCrypt ships with a pre-defined set of *CrySL* rules.
+The standard rule set covers the correct specification of most classes of the [Java Cryptographic Architecture (JCA)](https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html).
+The JCA offers various cryptographic services.
+In the following, we describe these services with their respective classes and briefly summarize important usage constraints.
+All mentioned classes are defined in the packages `javax.crypto` and `java.security` of the JCA.

+The rule set is also [publicly available](https://github.com/CROSSINGTUD/Crypto-API-Rules) .The definition of the *CrySL* rules are found in the files ending in `.cryptsl` named with the respective class name.

+- **Asymmetric Key Generation**:
+  Asymmetric and symmetric cryptography requires different key formats.
+Asymmetric cryptography uses pairs of public and private keys.
+While one of the keys encrypts plaintexts to ciphertexts, the second key decrypts the ciphertext.
+The JCA models a key pair as class `KeyPair` and are generated by `KeyPairGenerator`.
+- **Symmetric Key Generation**:
+  Symmetric cryptography uses the same key for encryption and decryption.
+The JCA models symmetric keys as type `SecretKey`, generated by a `SecretKeyFactory` or `KeyGenerator`.
+The `SecretKeyFactory` also enables password-based cryptography using `PBEParameterSpec` or `PBEKeySpec`.
+- **Signing and Verification of Data**:
+  The class `Signature` of the JCA allows one to digitally sign data and verify a signature based on a private/public key pair.
+A `Signature` requires the key pair to be correctly generated, hence the rule for `Signature` requires a predicate from the asymmetric-key generation task.
+- **Generation of Initialization Vectors**:
+  Initialization vectors (IVs) are used to add entropy to ciphertexts of encryptions.
+An IV must have enough randomness and must be properly generated.
+The JCA class `IvParameterSpec` wraps a byte array as an IV and it is required for the array to be randomized by `SecureRandom`.
+The *CrySL* rule for `IvParameterSpec` requires a predicate `randomized`.
+- **Encryption and Decryption**
+  The key component of the JCA is represented by the class `Cipher`, which implements functionality to encrypt or decrypt data.
+Depending on the used algorithms, modes and paddings must be selected and keys and initialization vectors must be properly generated.
+Hence, the complete *CrySL* rule for `Cipher` requires many other cryptographic services to be executed securely earlier and list them in its respective `REQUIRES` clause.
+- **Hashing & MACs**´:
+  There are two forms of cryptographic hash functions.
+A MAC is an authenticated hash that requires a symmetric keys, but there are also keyless hash functions such as MD5 or SHA-256.
+The JCA's class `Mac` implements functionality for mac-ing, while keyless hashes are computed by `MessageDigest`.
+- **Persisting Keys**:
+  Securely storing key material is an important cryptographic task for confidentiality and integrity of the encrypted data.
+The JCA class `KeyStore` supports  developers in this task and stores the key material.
+- **Cryptographically Secure Random-Number Generation**:
+  Randomness is vital in all aspects of cryptography.
+Java offers cryptographically secure pseudo-random number generators through `SecureRandom`.
+As discussed for `PBEKeySpec`, `SecureRandom` often acts as a helper and therefore many rules list the `randomized` predicate in their own `REQUIRES` section.